enkidevs/curriculum/python/core/working-with-strings/efficient-concatenation-with-join.md

 ---
 ## Practice

-Fill in the following code snippet such that it will concatenate all strings in the lis:
+Fill in the following code snippet such that it will concatenate all strings in the list:

 ```python
 a = ["This", "is", "a", "list"]